 Beginning his internship in May 2016, he is learning about the data side of marketing.
 “In class, we are fortunate as students to have professors who are experienced and can provide us with valuable information.
 However, nothing is better than receiving hands-on experience and getting to work within a business.
 It has certainly helped in my studies at Hodges,” he said.
 Sanchez will complete his internship in August.

-Within the School of Allied Health, students in the health information management (HIM) degree program, which is completely online, are required to take the HIM Practicum, which provides students with internship experience and enables them to produce a portfolio demonstrating proficiencies in health information department functions.
+Within the School of Health Sciences, students in the health information management (HIM) degree program, which is completely online, are required to take the HIM Practicum, which provides students with internship experience and enables them to produce a portfolio demonstrating proficiencies in health information department functions.

 “At the end of study, our students are required to complete an internship, which is four credit hours.
 They must spend 90 hours at the location, but they must also prepare a portfolio on site,” explained Professor Susan Casey, program chair for Hodges’ health information management program.
 “At the end of their semester, the internship is an opportunity to tie everything they have learned together.
 It prepares and helps them to see the practice, as well as prepare for the Registered Health Information Technician (RHIT) exam.”